 The agency's leaders determined "a sensitive mission requiring gangster-type action" was needed.
 "The mission target was Fidel Castro," the document said.

-The CIA contacted Johnny Roselli, believed to have been a high-ranking member of the Mafia.
 The story Roselli was to be told by a go-between was that several international business firms were suffering heavy financial losses in Cuba as a result of Castro's action and they were willing to pay $150,000 for his removal.